Nigeria funeral for church attack victims draws anger, tears

 “This country, you don’t have shame anymore.
 You just talk, you don’t match your talk with words,” the bishop said, urging attendees at the funeral to “claim this country back from those destroying it.”

 The church attack also has reignited calls for policing and security reforms in Nigeria where armed violence has killed thousands over the past year.
-The country is facing attacks by Islamic extremists, as well as bandits and those who kidnap for ransom.
+The country is facing attacks by Islamic extremists, as well as bandits and gangs that kidnap people for ransom.

 Bishop Emmanuel Adetoyese Badejo of the Oyo Catholic Diocese said the attack is not isolated as similar violence is “happening all over” Africa’s most populous nation.

-“We call on President (Muhammadu) Buhari and our leaders in the federal and state governments to wake up, sit up, and secure lives and properties all over Nigeria,” the cleric said during the homily.
+“We call on President (Muhammadu) Buhari and our leaders in the federal and state governments to wake up, sit up, and secure lives and properties all over Nigeria,” he said during the homily.

 “How many more must die?
 Does life really have any value anymore with you?
 Is the glaring weakness and helplessness of our security agencies ill or deliberate?”
 Badejo added.